 A recent study found that when it comes to job promotions, women apply when they feel 100% competent for the job.
 Men, on the other hand, apply when they feel 60% competent.

 Pretty shocking right?

 If perfection is your standard, you’ll never be fully confident because you’ve set the bar to an impossible level, a point where you will consistently feel inadequate.

 When predicting success, confidence is more important than competence.

 As a business owner, if I waited until everything I created was perfect, I wouldn’t release or do anything!
-I generally aim for 80% because not only is 80% more than good enough, in most cases, releasing and doing my work enables me to start developing mastery AND move on to what’s next.
+I generally aim for 80% because not only is 80% more than good enough, in most cases, releasing my work enables me to start developing mastery AND move on to what’s next.

 Done is better than perfect.